-However, if you have had less well controlled diabetes, have led a less healthy lifestyle or had undiagnosed diabetes for a number of years, the complications of diabetes are more likely to develop earlier.
+However, if you have had less-wellcontrolled diabetes, have led a less healthy lifestyle or had undiagnosed diabetes for a number of years, the complications of diabetes are more likely to develop earlier.

-Uncontrolled diabetes can lead to short and long-term health complications.
+Uncontrolled diabetes can lead to shortand long-term health complications.
 The short-term/acute complications include:

-- Hypoglycaemia: when the blood sugars are too low - Hyperglycaemia: when the blood sugars are too high - Hyperosmolar hypoglycaemic state (HHS): a lifethreatening emergency that only happens in people with Type 2 diabetes, brought on by severe dehydration and very high blood sugars - Diabetic ketoacidosis (DKA): a life- threatening emergency caused by a lack of insulin and high blood sugars.
+- Hypoglycaemia: when the blood sugars are too low; - Hyperglycaemia: when the blood sugars are too high; - Hyperosmolar hypoglycaemic state (HHS): a life-threatening emergency that only happens in people with Type 2 diabetes, brought on by severe dehydration and very high blood sugars; - Diabetic ketoacidosis (DKA): a lifethreatening emergency caused by a lack of insulin and high blood sugars.

-The long-term/chronic complications include:
+Long-term/chronic complications include:

-- Eye problems
+Eye problems;

-- Foot problems
+- Foot problems;

-- · Heart disease and stroke
+- Heart disease and stroke;

-- Kidney problems
+- Kidney problems;

-- Nerve damage
+- Nerve damage;

-- Mouth problems
+- Mouth problems;

-- Sexual problems
+- Sexual problems;

-- · Other related conditions like cancer.
+- Other related conditions like cancer.